ParaJay/drumkit/README.md

 > 8th notes referenced by their key (1 - 9)

-> input must be seperated by a space indicating they are to be played seperately
+> input must be separated by a space indicating they are to be played separately

-> combinging sounds with a + will play the sounds at the same time
+> combining sounds with a + will play the sounds at the same time

+planned changes:
+> update sounds, add more variety

+> upgrade loop logic